George Akume

+Early life and education

 Akume obtained a bachelor's degree in Sociology and a master's degree in Labour Relations from the University of Ibadan.
-He now resides in Abuja, Nigeria.

 Political career

+Career in state government

-In 1999, he became governor of Benue State and served two terms of four years.
-He won elections to represent the people of Benue as a senator for Benue North-West in Nigeria's senate.
+In 1999, Akume became governor of Benue State and served two terms of four years.
+In 2007, he won election to represent the people of Benue as a senator for Benue North-West in Nigeria's senate.

 Akume was re-elected Senator for Benue North-West in the April 2011 elections, running on the Action Congress of Nigeria (ACN) platform.
 He polled 261,726 votes, defeating Terngu Tsegba of the PDP who won 143,354 votes.
 He was again re-elected to the senate under the platform of the All Progressives Congress (APC) in 2015.
 He was chairman senate committee on army and a ranking member of senate.

+Career in national government

-He was nominated and confirmed a minister of the Federal Democratic Republic of Nigeria by Muhammadu Buhari.
+Akume was nominated and confirmed a minister of the Federal Democratic Republic of Nigeria by Muhammadu Buhari in August 2019.
+On 2 June 2023, President Bola Ahmed Tinubu appointed him Secretary to the Government of the Federation (SGF).

+In July 2025, Akume was tasked with leading a committee which made it so Buhari's burial would be a "statewide burial."

+National honours

+In May 2023, Akume was conferred Nigerian national honour of Commander of the Order of the Niger (CON) by President Muhammadu Buhari.

+Personal life

+George Akume is married to Regina Akume, a member of the House of Representative.